LotusCapybara/Lotus-Unity-Gameboy/README.md

 I made it over a long weekend in which I challenged my self to be able to load Pokemon, Zelda and Tetris and listen their fantastic songs.
 I managed to do it, so I'm happy now!

+It's not the first emulator I make, although I always only make them load some games then abandon them.
+The only difference this time is that I'm publishing the code.

 ## LCD Shaders